Sihle-Thwa/Sihle-Thwa/README.md

 Web Developer, Teacher and Aspiring Full-Stack Developer
 --------------------------------------------------------

 I've been programming for over 6 years, ranging from Java Applications, Android Apps and Websites.
-I have spent a portion of those years teaching Java Programming and SQL.
+I have spent a 3 of those years teaching Java Programming and SQL, the 3 years + on creating and designing Web Apps.
 Expanded my knowledge and skillsets to creating and working on Web Apps.

 * 🌍  I'm based in Johannesburg, South Africa
 * ✉️  You can contact me at [sbcmthethwa79@gmail.com](mailto:sbcmthethwa79@gmail.com)